byu-oit/handel/docs/handel-basics/account-config-file.rst

 .. code-block:: yaml

-  account_id: <number> # Required.
-The numeric ID of your AWS account
+  account_id: <string> # Required.
+The numeric ID of your AWS account.
   region: <string> # Required.
 The region, such as 'us-west-2' that your VPC resides in.
   vpc: <string> # Required.
 The ID of your VPC in which to deploy your applications.
   public_subnets: # Required.
 A list of one or more subnet IDs from your VPC where you want to deploy publicly available resources.